arunk140/the-everything-api-go/README.md

 ### The Everything API in Go -

+Generate the entire Web (HTML/JSON) using only URLs and LLMs - GPT-3.5-Turbo APIs from OpenAI.

 Uses Open AI Chat Completion APIs - gpt-3.5-turbo

 Set the OPENAI_API_KEY Enviroment Variable